jamesluei/Bitbucket-Automated-New-Repository-Process/README.md

 	Note: You need to provide permissions according to your requirement

 After you create a consumer you'll find the Key and Secret for your consumer.
-You need to configure the same under src/data-access/config's ClientID and ClientSecret key
+You need to configure the same under your environment variables.
+See example.env

 File src/data-access/config.js contains your basic config for the application to run You can also assign default reviewers and SSH hosts under src/data-access/config.js file